ibm-cloud-docs/language-translator/migrating.md

 # Migrating to {{site.data.keyword.languagetranslatorshort}} API v3 with Neural Machine Translation
 {: #migrating-to-v3}

-Service enhancements will no longer be made to the v2 API.
-To take advantage of new features and updates, please migrate your application to {{site.data.keyword.languagetranslatorshort}} v3.
+**The {{site.data.keyword.languagetranslatorshort}} v2 API will no longer be available on July 31, 2018.** Service enhancements will no longer be made to the v2 API.
+To take advantage of new features and updates, and to continue using {{site.data.keyword.languagetranslatorshort}}, please migrate your application to {{site.data.keyword.languagetranslatorshort}} v3.
 {: shortdesc}

 ## What's new in v3